Causal discovery under a confounder blanket: Sample Algorithm

 \section{Sample Algorithm}

 The sample version of our $\textsc{CBL-Oracle}$ algorithm is provided in pseudocode below.
 The $\textsc{sample}$ function draws uniformly without replacement from its first argument, producing a set of size equal to its second argument.
 The feature selection method $s$ is a function with three arguments: a matrix of predictors, a vector of responses, and a set of row indices on which to operate.
-The output is an active set of features, as determined by the chosen method (e.g., lasso or stepwise regression).
+The output is an active set of features, as determined by the chosen method (e.g., lasso or stepwise regression). $\mathbf{R}$ is a $|\bm{A}| \times 4$ matrix storing empirical (de)activation rates. $\mathbf{R}_{[k:]}$ denotes the $k$th row of $\mathbf{R}$, while $\mathbf{R}_{[:\phi,\psi]}$ denotes the column of rates for a given $\phi \in \{d, a\}, \psi \in \{i \preceq j, j \preceq i\}$.
+The $\textsc{Consistent}$ function checks for inconsistent inferences at a candidate threshold $\tau$ (see Alg.~\ref{alg:consistent}).

+This function checks for two types of errors.
+Internal errors occur when inconsistent inferences are drawn for a single non-descendant; external errors occur when inconsistent inferences are drawn across multiple non-descendants.